Skip to content

 Who we are

 We work with South Oxfordshire District Council to provide cost-effective services for our residents.
-We employ around 450 people, most of whom are based at our offices at 135 Eastern Avenue, Milton Park, Milton, OX14 4SB.
+We employ around 640 people, some of whom are based at our offices at Abbey House, Abbey Close, Abingdon, OX14 3JE.
+The vast majority of council staff have hybrid working arrangements meaning they can work from home or other remote locations, or in the office.

 There are 38 elected councillors.
 You can read more about your councillors and how they make decisions on how the council is run in our Local Democracy webpages.

-You can find out more about the Leader of our council by clicking here.
+There’s more information about the Leader of our council on our Leaders page.

 Each year, our Council Leader appoints a Chair of the Council – this is a non-political role that involves chairing meetings and representing the council at community events.
-Find out more information on our Chair here.
+You can find more information on our Chair’s page.

 The council’s Deputy Chief Executives are:

-- Adrianna Partridge – Transformation and Operations (also Designated Safeguarding Lead)
+• Adrianna Partridge – Transformation and Operations (also Designated Safeguarding Lead and Head of Paid Service)

 Services